GhostGem-A/sd-webui-faceswap-lab/README.md

 + **Upscaled Inswapper**: The program now includes an upscaled inswapper option, which improves results by incorporating upsampling, sharpness adjustment, and color correction before face is merged to the original image.

 + **API with typing support**

-## Installation

-See the documentation here : https://glucauze.github.io/sd-webui-faceswaplab/